-The Electrical Apparatus Service Association, Inc. (EASA) is an international trade organization of nearly 1,800 electromechanical sales and service firms in 63 countries.
+The Electrical Apparatus Service Association, Inc. (EASA) is an international trade organization of over 1,800 electromechanical sales and service firms in nearly 80 countries.
 Through its many engineering and educational programs, EASA provides members with a means of keeping up to date on materials, equipment, and state-of-the-art technology.

 The mission of EASA is to help members enhance their performance and achieve greater levels of success.